 OUR MOVE TO CO-EDUCATION

-This new chapter in the School’s life has received the backing of pupils, parents and staff alike.
-The School has long been associated with providing an excellent, balanced and all-round education to girls, and we very much look forward to extending this provision to include boys.
+Farlington had long been associated with providing an excellent, balanced and all-round education to girls, and we were delighted to be able to extend this provision to include boys.

-Our move to co-education will make Farlington the only coeducational independent school from age 4 to 18 in the Horsham area.
+Our current boys are thriving, and our move to co-education makes Farlington the only co-educational independent school for ages 4 to 18 in the Horsham area.

-How do your existing students feel about the move to co-education?
+How did your existing students feel about the move to co-education?

-The overwhelming feeling is one of excitement about the future and optimism about the positive changes co-education will bring.
+The overwhelming feeling was one of excitement about the future, and optimism about the positive changes co-education will bring.

-The total number of school places available will not change.
+The total number of places available at Farlington has not changed.
 One of the key benefits of Farlington is that, as a smaller school, every child is personally known and valued for the contribution they make to our community.
 We believe this adds huge value to the very special educational experience here.

-What do you expect the girl/boy ratio to be in the next five years?
+What do you expect the girl/boy ratio to be over the next few years?

-We expect a gradual transition to a fully co-educational environment with boys making up 10-15% of the school in 2020 and around 50% by 2024.
+We expect a gradual transition to a fully co-educational environment, with boys making up around 50% by 2024.

-Will class sizes increase as a result of the changes?
+Have class sizes increased as a result of the changes?

-No they will not.
-We will still retain our smaller class sizes because our excellent pupil:teacher ratio is a crucial part of the Farlington learning experience.
+We have retained our smaller class sizes, because our excellent pupil:teacher ratio is a crucial part of the Farlington learning experience.

 We constantly review our after-school clubs and ensure that they suit the needs of all.

-All pupils, regardless of gender, will be selected on their own individual merit.
-Scholarships are also awarded on merit and the application process will not change.
+All pupils, regardless of gender, are selected on their own individual merit.
+Scholarships have always been awarded on merit, and this will not change.

-Will the School be providing separate toilet and shower facilities for boys and girls?
+Does the school provide separate toilet and shower facilities for boys and girls?

 The current provision meets regulations and best practice for boys and girls.

 We have a very experienced and dedicated pastoral team.
-All pupils, regardless of gender, will be treated as individuals and their pastoral needs will be fully met.
+All pupils, regardless of gender, are treated as individuals, and their pastoral needs are fully met.